freekrai/freekrai.github.io/about.md

 ### Additional Endeavors

+- Founder and Curator of [We Be Remote](http://weberemote.com), a job search site for remote workers.
+- Founder of [WorkerPod.com](http://workerpod.com "WorkerPod"), a job search site that brings together job listings from across the Internet and geared towards tech professionals
 - I also blog at [MVPin30](http://mvpin30.com/), where we talk about growth hacking, and building MVPs.
 - I wrote the [Twilio Cookbook](http://www.packtpub.com/twilio-cookbook/book) for Pakt Publishing
 - Founder, and lead developer at [Freekrai.net](http://freekrai.net)
-- Founder and Curator of [We Be Remote](http://weberemote.com), a job search site for remote workers.
-- Founder of [WorkerPod.com](http://workerpod.com "WorkerPod"), a job search site that brings together job listings from across the Internet and geared towards tech professionals
 - Developer of the [Jolt Micro Framework](https://github.com/freekrai/jolt) for PHP.

 ---

 ### Colophon

-This site is coded by hand in [Coda 2](http://panic.com/coda/) on a 13″ MacBook Pro with Retina, and [Diet Coda](http://panic.com/dietcoda) on an iPad Air 2.
+This site is coded by hand in [Coda 2](http://panic.com/coda/) on a 12″ MacBook with Retina, and [Diet Coda](http://panic.com/dietcoda) on an iPad Air 2.
 It is running on Jekyll and hosted on Github via [Github Pages](https://pages.github.com/) .

 I use [Byword](http://bywordapp.com/) to draft and edit posts, usually on either my MacBook Pro, my iPad, iPad Mini or my iPhone.